microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Done automatically.

-**Congratualations!
+**Congratulations!
 Your instance of the tool should now be deployed on Azure!**

 Now we have to configure the tool on your institution's LMS.